 Element 2: Shape

-How can shapes be used to evoke emotions and convey messages?
+How can shapes be used to provoke emotions and ideas?

 Element 3: Color